Skip to main content

 April 30, 2021

 Washington, DC – Congressman Frank Pallone, Jr. (NJ-06) today led an appropriations request letter to provide relief for families currently required to pay back disaster relief funds they received after Superstorm Sandy.
 Many homeowners were encouraged to take benefits only to be told later they were required to repay some or all the funds.
+The letter was signed by the entire New Jersey delegation in the House of Representatives.

 Issues: New Jersey